zakirullin/cognitive-load/README.md

 `🧠++` when they realize it might mean something else,

-`🤯` when they have to scan surrounding code or docs to confirm.
+`🤯` when they have to search surrounding code or docs to confirm.

 Rule of thumb: if an abbreviation could plausibly mean more than one thing in the context, spell it out.
 The extra keystrokes are cheaper than constant re-parsing in every reader’s head.